ThatNintendoNerd/Smush-Material-Research/albedo_recoloring.md

 # Details
 This technique approximates well how fully metallic objects are rendered in game (PRM red channel is 1.0) because metallic objects have no diffuse component.
+The results for non metallic materials still match the desired albedo consistently, but there may be discolorations.
+Potential fixes will are discussed in the image editing section.

-Non metallic objects would require extracting the specular and diffuse lighting separately.
+The albedo values can be copied from the col maps for non skin materials.
+For skin materials, copy paste the values from Cross Mod's albedo rendering mode by taking a screenshot or using a screen color picker.
+This takes into account the fake subsurface scattering effect applied in game.

 ```c
 // Metals